RichardCoffee/custom-post-type/README.md

     add_action('save_post_'.$this->type,      array($this,'save_meta_boxes'));
   }
 ```
 The method that registers the CPT uses only a subset of arguments available for the WordPress register_post_type() function.
-If you need to utilize more, there is a filter 'tcc_register_post_{post type}' that allows you to modify the $args array.
+If you need to utilize more, there is a filter 'tcc_register_post_{post type}' that allows you to modify the array.
+These values will be utilized if passed:

-## Notes
+## General Guidelines

 After the post type has been created, an action hook is run named 'tcc_custom_post_{post slug}'.
 Hook there to run any needed code, such as registering a taxonomy.